Nonannet/copapy/README.md

 # Copapy

-Copapy is a Python framework for deterministic, low-latency realtime computation, targeting hardware applications - for example in the fields of robotics, aerospace, embedded systems and control systems in general.
+Copapy is a Python framework for deterministic, low-latency realtime computation with automatic differentiation support, targeting hardware applications - for example in the fields of robotics, aerospace, embedded systems and control systems in general.

 GPU frameworks like PyTorch, JAX and TensorFlow jump-started the development in the field of AI.
 With the right balance of flexibility and performance, they allow for fast iteration of new ideas while still being performant enough to test or even use them in production.